Rational Quantum Mechanics: Testing Quantum Theory with Quantum Computers: Discretised Hilbert Space

-The form of the 3-qubit Hilbert state (\ref{threeraqm}) is represented schematically in Fig \ref{nested}.
-As shown explicitly in (\ref{threeraqm}) and in Fig \ref{nested}, the 3 underbraced nested qubits exhibit 2, 4 and 8 degrees of freedom respectively, totalling 14.
-Continuing the nesting to larger values of $N$, each new qubit adds $2^N$ extra degrees of freedom to the quantum state, yielding $2+4+8+ \ldots +2^N=2^{N+1}-2$ in total (equal to $2^N$ complex degrees of freedom, less 2 for normalisation and global phase as in (\ref{alpha}).
-The discretisation of multi-qubit Hilbert Space is described in Section \ref{inform}, based on such normalised representations.
+The form (\ref{threeraqm}) is represented schematically in Fig \ref{nested}, where the 3 underbraced nested qubits in (\ref{threeraqm}) exhibit 2, 4 and 8 degrees of freedom respectively, totalling 14.
+Continuing to larger values of $N$, each new qubit adds $2^N$ extra degrees of freedom to the quantum state, yielding $2+4+8+ \ldots +2^N=2^{N+1}-2$ in total ($=2^N$ complex degrees of freedom, less 2 for normalisation and global phase as in (\ref{alpha})).
+In RaQM, we generalise (\ref{rat}) so that it applies to each of the $\cos^2 \theta_i/2$ and each of the $\phi_i/2\pi$.

-As suggested by the Fig \ref{nested}, the form (\ref{threeraqm}) is similar in to that for a photon (say) passing through a set of nested beamsplitters.
-The notion of using multiple beam splitters as a way of testing the author's model of discretised Hilbert Space has been described by \cite{Hance:2025}.
-However, the estimate of $L \approx 10^{200}$ in Section \ref{red} is so enormously large that building a laboratory apparatus with a sufficient number $\log_2 L$ of nested beamsplitters, needed to demonstrate loss of coherence due to discretisation, makes such a test impractical.
-Quantum computers provide a much better test bed for state-space discretisation.
+As suggested by Fig \ref{nested}, the form (\ref{threeraqm}) is similar to that for a photon (say) passing through a set of nested beamsplitters.
+The notion of using multiple beam splitters as a way of testing the author's model of discretised Hilbert Space is described in \cite{Hance:2025}.
+The estimates below, e.g., of $N_{\mathrm{max}} \approx 1,000$ seem so large that building a one-off laboratory apparatus seems impractical.
+On the other hand, piggy-backing on the quantum-tech revolution, building such an apparatus may not be inconceivable in the future.
+In any case, we argue below that quantum computers (no matter what qubit technology is used) provide a testbed for discretised Hilbert Space, potentially in a few years.